-Both PyTorch and TensorFlow are top deep learning frameworks that are extremely efficient at handling a variety of tasks.
-But there are subtle differences in their ability, working and the way they work and it is extremely important that you understand these differences that lie in between TensorFlow vs PyTorch.
+Both PyTorch and TensorFlow are top Deep Learning frameworks that are extremely efficient at handling a variety of tasks.
+But there are subtle differences in their ability, working, and the way they work and it is extremely important that you understand these differences that lie in between TensorFlow vs PyTorch.

-On this blog, we will understand the difference between PyTorch and TensorFlow based on the following criteria:
+In this blog, we will understand the difference between PyTorch and TensorFlow based on the following criteria:

 PyTorch vs TensorFlow: